Being the Body of Christ in an Isolated World

 October 12, 19, 26

 Can we really be the Body of Christ if we can’t be physically together?
 Does social isolation strain the meaning of the metaphor beyond recognition?
-In this study, led by Theologian-in-Residence James Calvin Davis, we will examine the real challenges that social isolation presents to Christian worship, service, community, and identity.
-At the same time, we also will identify new practices and tools for being church during this pandemic that may be as meaningful as our older practices, new habits that should endure even when we are free to be together physically again.
-Throughout our conversations, we will explore how a Christian understanding of embodied faith community (what theologians call “ecclesiology”) might be interpreted creatively in our moment, to position us to live and serve more effectively as the Body of Christ in the 21st century.
+This month join Theologian-in-Residence James Calvin Davis and other members of our church community as we think together about the real challenges that social restrictions present to Christian worship, service, community, and identity.
+We will take seriously the strains that the pandemic is putting on “being church,” but we also will try to identify new practices that may be as meaningful as established pre-pandemic ones, new habits that perhaps should endure even when we are free to be together physically again.
+Through readings and conversation, we will explore how a Christian understanding of embodied faith community (what theologians call ecclesiology) might be interpreted creatively in our moment, to position us to live and serve more effectively as the Body of Christ.